joshtenorio/boba-bot/README.md

 # boba-bot
-Team Poggies' submission for Sunhacks 2021
+Team Poggies' submission for Sunhacks 2021.
+Find our project page on Devpost [here](https://devpost.com/software/boba-bot).

 ## Build Instructions
 1. Create a `auth.py` with a variable `botToken` that contains the bot token for your bot